6 things we learned from Gordon Sondland’s impeachment testimony

 Gordon Sondland, the U.S. ambassador to the European Union, testified Wednesday in what was the most anticipated public hearing yet in the House Democrats’ impeachment inquiry.

-Sondland, a key figure in President Donald Trump’s dealings with Ukraine, shared new — and sometimes shocking — pieces of information.
-After five hours before the House Intelligence Committee, he's not out of the witness chair yet.
+Sondland, a key figure in President Donald Trump’s dealings with Ukraine, shared new — and occasionally explosive — pieces of information, departing Capitol Hill after nearly seven hours in front of the House Intelligence Committee.

 1. "We followed the president's orders" in pressuring Ukraine